-ECTs will receive progress reviews against the 'Teachers' Standards', conducted by their induction tutors, in each term of their induction where a formal assessment is not scheduled.
-Progress reviews will not require ECTs to produce any new evidence.
-ECTs will be asked to reflect on their progress towards the teacher standards to inform the review and existing evidence will be drawn upon too.
+Progress reviews will not require ECTs to produce any new evidence specifically to inform the review; all progress reviews will draw on existing evidence of ECTs' teaching.
 ECTs may be asked to provide copies of existing evidence to the induction tutor to help inform the review.
-A record of each progress review will be retained by the school and a copy will be provided to the ECT.
+A written record of each progress review will be retained by the school and a copy will be provided to the ECT.
 This record will include: